VS-R/thor/README.md

 # THOR
-THOR is a energy consumption simulator
+THOR is an energy consumption simulator